corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ## Modify a bootstrapped network

-The network bootstrapper is a tool for setting up Corda networks for development and testing.
+The Network Bootstrapper is a tool for setting up Corda networks for development and testing.
 Functionality for making changes is limited.
 You can:
 * Add a new node to the network.
 * Update the contract whitelist for bootstrapped networks.

 If you need to make more complicated changes, use a [Network Map server](network/network-map.md).

-Make sure all `node-info` files are in one directory when running the network bootstrapper.
+Make sure all `node-info` files are in one directory when running the Network Bootstrapper.
 If you are running the nodes on different machines:

 1. Copy the node directories from each machine into one directory, on one machine.
 2. Add any new files required to the root directory.
-3. Run the network bootstrapper from the root directory.
+3. Run the Network Bootstrapper from the root directory.
 4. Copy each individual node’s directory back to the original machines.

 The Network Bootstrapper cannot dynamically update the network if an existing node has changed something in their `node-info`,